What do MACRA and MIPS mean for your practice?

 Track 2: Advanced Alternative Payment Models (AAPMs)

 Physicians participating in Advanced APMs are exempt from MIPS and will be placed into a separate payment track.
 These physicians receive 5% in annual Medicare incentive payments from 2019 to 2024.
-They are also exempt from MIPS reporting requirements after the first year of reporting.
-CMS estimates that 5% of physicians will receive Medicare payments under this track.
+They are also exempt from MIPS reporting requirements.
+Instead, quality reporting, EHR use and cost are all reported through the AAPM.
+CMS estimates that 25% of physicians will receive Medicare payments under this track.
 Advanced APMs qualified for this track include: Medicare Shared Savings Program – two-sided risk, Next Generation ACO Model, and Comprehensive Primary Care Plus, among others.

-With the introduction of MACRA, your practice will face major changes over the next 5 years to reporting requirements and Medicare payments.
-Several current programs (i.e., Meaningful Use, Physician Quality Reporting System, and the Value-Based Payment Modifier) will end while the new 2-track payment program (i.e., MIPS and Advanced APMs) will begin in 2019.
+With the introduction of MACRA, your practice will face major changes to reporting requirements and Medicare payments.
+Several current programs (i.e., Meaningful Use, Physician Quality Reporting System, and the Value-Based Payment Modifier) will be consolidated into MIPS, while the new Advanced APMs path is now available.
 In the midst of this change, your practice needs a survival plan to remain financially stable.

 Learn more about how Aledade partners with practices nationwide to help them through this transition.